 5. Spicy Pineapple Chicken Stir Fry

 There’s nothing more simple than whipping up a chicken stir fry for a weeknight dinner.
-And with the rich flavor of molasses, there’s hardly anything more delicious!
-If you’re curious about a savory molasses dish, I assure you, you’ll only need to take one bite of this Food52 recipe to become a believer.
+And with the rich flavor of molasses, there’s hardly anything more delicious.
+If you’re curious about a savory molasses dish, you’ll only need to take one bite of this recipe to become a believer.

 6. Baked Beans

 Put away the can opener and give this from-scratch recipe a try.
 It’s the perfect dish to pull out when you’ve only got a couple of tablespoons of molasses left – the deep amber flavor goes a long way, and you can feel good about using every last drop!